You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Even before the crisis, the industry was already in decline.
 The number of casinos, bookmakers, and slot-machine halls had been decreasing, year by year.
 Meanwhile, the government was reporting increased earnings from the gambling industry, thanks to ever-rising taxes.

 2020 was a rocky year for the country.
-After the crisis started, the land-based sector suffered even more, even though the Belarusian government didn’t impose strict lockdowns.
+After the crisis started, both, the land-based sector and sportsbook and casino sites in Belarus suffered even more, even though the Belarusian government didn’t impose strict lockdowns.
 Protests that erupted in August were also extremely detrimental to the industry; the economy suffered, mobile internet connections were disrupted, and the public was too preoccupied to focus on entertainment.

 In the past, gambling was regulated by presidential decrees.
 In 2023, however, gambling regulations were codified into law, creating a general licensing framework.
 The potential implications of these changes remain uncertain, as licensing conditions are stringent in both the old and new systems.